reyj1999/calendar-mirror/README.md

 ## Description

 Casper Calendar is a talking desktop calendar built with [CopperSpice](https://www.copperspice.com/) and is a ghost of my Gtk4 [Talk Calendar](https://github.com/crispinalan/talkcalendar) application.
-It has some more functionality than my Gtk4 calendar and now uses my diphone speech synthesizer which has been re-written in C++.
+It has some added functionality such as saving events in xml file format and event colours.
+It now uses my diphone speech synthesizer which has been re-written in C++.
 Pre-built binaries are available for Debian 12 Bookworm and Ubuntu 22.04.

 ### Features